 The second step is to Name the goal.
 Simplify the goal into one clear sentence, as this will guide you in creating possible solutions.

 Name the goal: Find an outdoor activity that relaxes me.

 The third step in this process is to list All the possible solutions.
 There are no right answers here.
 Just list all the ideas you can possibly think of.

 Fly to Yellowstone and hike for several daysDrive two hours to my local mountain and hikeTake a long walk at my local parkInvite a friend for a walk at the local parkTake a walk by myself in my neighborhood

 Once you have a nice long list of at least 5 options you can move on to step four: Pick the best option and try it out.
 In this step, you will go through your options and consider the strengths and weaknesses of each one.
 Once you whittle it down to two or three, think about any barriers that might get in the way.
 Choose the solution with the fewest or easiest barriers to overcome.

 Pick the best solution: Take a walk in my neighborhood.

 Set a date and plan ahead so that you can enjoy your chosen activity without distraction.
-Set up a playdate with a neighbor or pre-register your kids at a local drop-in program so that you will have no distractions.This will give you enough time for a long walk.
+Set up a playdate with a neighbor or pre-register your kids at the local CDC drop-in program so that you will have no distractions.This will give you enough time for a long walk and some holiday shopping (for a complete list of FOCUS events and locations visit Find Focus).
 Also make sure to gather any supplies you might need ahead of time, so there is nothing to slow you down on the day of your planned relaxation activity.

-Finally, however you manage to sneak some self-care into your week or month, have fun, enjoy, and treat yourself well.
+Finally, however you manage to sneak some self care into the holiday season, have fun, enjoy, and treat yourself well.